ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

   | Update(Bob, ...) ------------------> X     |
   |                                            |
 ~~~
-{: #request-response title="Example request/response flow.
+{: #request-response title="Example request and response flow.
 Valid requests
 receive a response while invalid requests are blocked by the transport layer." }

 An important caveat to the client-server architecture is that many end-to-end
 encrypted communication services require the ability to provide *credentials* to
 their users.
 These credentials convey a binding between an end-user identity and
 potentially several encryption or signature public keys, and are meant to be
-verified with no/minimal network requests by the receiving users.
+verified with no or minimal network requests by the receiving users.

 In particular, credentials that can be verified with minimal network access are
 often required by applications providing anonymous communication.
 These